pytube/pytube/docs/user/cli.rst

     $ pytube https://www.youtube.com/watch?v=2lAe1cqCOXo --list-captions

-To download a specific subtitle (caption code) - in this case the english subtitles (in srt format) - use:
+To download a specific subtitle (caption code) - in this case the English subtitles (in srt format) - use:

 .. code:: bash